 As much as I love Unfriended, part of me thinks it shouldn’t be in theaters.
 This would be far more powerful as a Video on Demand film, and I think the ideal viewing experience would be watching it on a computer, full screened with headphones in.
 Then, you can really pretend Blaire’s screen is your screen, and that would provide an extra layer of immersion.
 For a movie so progressive and aware of our generation, and where computers have such a major role to play, it’s strange to be seeing it in a theater instead of where it belongs: a computer.

 Unfriended isn’t a perfect film, and it does suffer from some of the downfalls of modern horror.
-Its low budget can be a crutch, and it’s easy to imagine how a higher budget could have helped.
 As with most found-footage movies, there are some glaring logic issues, like why the characters are bothering to carry around their computers when they’re about to be murdered.
 Just so we can see it?

 Those occasional problems only make it feel more like a defining movie of this decade of horror, though.
 It’s like an 83 minute primer on everything that’s good and bad about the genre today.
 Plus, it’s about issues we’re facing now, it speaks our language, it feels plugged in to the online world, and it’s specifically designed to scare all of us who grew up on the Internet.
 It may not age well in 20 years when technology has shifted, but for now, Unfriended really, truly works.
 If I was asked to pick one movie to define horror in the 2010s so far, this would be it.